 2. Book Early or Book at the Last Minute

 As the saying goes, “The early bird catches the worm.”
 Hence, the earlier you book your trip, the higher chances you will have obtaining discounted deals.
 Travel companies always have limited discounts for solo travelers.
 And since it’s limited, it also sells out fast.
-So what you can do is always be on the lookout, whether you are planning your next solo trip or not.
+So what you can do is always be on the lookout when planning your next solo trip.

 But if you fail to catch the worm at the earliest time, then there’s another way: book at the last minute.
 Many things can happen during the last minutes of the booking period.
 Most of the tours tend to offer discounted prices for solo travelers just to fill all the slots available.
 So again, you only need to keep yourself updated.

 If you want to avail the cheapest or lowest discounts; try as much as possible to book your tour during the shoulder season or the period between the peak and the off-season.
 During this time, both the flight and accommodation deals are much lower than usual to encourage people to continue booking tours and fill up all vacant slots.

 Aside from affordable rates, traveling during shoulder season also offers the benefit of less crowded tourist attractions and destinations.
 So you don’t just save money for your tour but enjoy your dream destinations with much less foot traffic.
 This is the most realistic way to have an amazing and budget-friendly solo travel experience.

 Not all travel companies manage to advertise all their packages and deals for all sizes of traveling parties.
 Therefore, it wouldn’t hurt to ask the tour provider if they have budget deals or discounts for a solo traveler like you.

 So the next time you book a tour, make it a habit to ask or negotiate to make sure you can always make the most of the price you will pay.